Impact of Population III homogeneous stellar evolution on early cosmic reionisation: Results

 We do not show the equivalent to Fig.~\ref{fig:escape_HII_HeII} for LW and He\textsc{iii} photons as they are relatively less important, but we present the relevant results here.
-For the `Fiducial' and `highSFE' scenarios the LW emissions are similar between classical and CHE models, whereas the CHE models dominate in the bottom-heavy `Salpeter' scenario.
+For the Fiducial and HighSFE scenarios the LW emissions are similar between classical and CHE models, whereas the CHE models dominate in the bottom-heavy Salpeter and Salpeter \& HighSFE scenarios.
 This is linked to what is shown in Fig.~\ref{fig:ppb} (purple curve).
-Indeed, clusters containing more lower mass stars (the `Salpeter' scenario) emit more LW photons when they have CHE stars than standard ones.
+Indeed, clusters containing more lower mass stars (the Salpeter and Salpeter \& HighSFE scenarios) emit more LW photons when they have CHE stars than standard ones.
 Conversely, the standard clusters with a top-heavy IMF actually exhibit a higher maximum number of escaping LW photons.

 In the He\textsc{iii} photons wavelength range, the classical Pop III models produce very few photons (not even enough to counterbalance the recombinations in some cases, leading to an escape rate of 0).
 The effects of redshift, halo mass, and cluster scenario are qualitatively the same as for other wavelength ranges discussed previously.
 The main features of this wavelength range are that the relative difference in escape rates between the CHE and standard clusters is the largest among all wavelength ranges, and that those escape rates are in any case very low ($\lesssim 10^{49} s^{-1}$ for $10^6~M_\odot$ haloes, $\lesssim 100\times10^{49} s^{-1}$ for $10^8~M_\odot$ haloes).\\